KindaBrazy/LynxHub/README.md

 ## 🤝 Contributing

 As a solo maintainer, I welcome and value all contributions to this project.
 Your participation helps improve the application for everyone.
-We accept various contribution types:
+I accept various contribution types:

 **Core Contribution Areas**